java-wanted/jupik/03-oop/OOP.md

     - If there is no free array element to add an item, the capacity of the underlaying array MUST BE doubled

+Use the list created above to sole the following HRM issue:

+- Let there is a list of employees.

+- Dissmis a one employee and hire an other one.